pbotros/river/README.md

 conda install -c conda-forge river-py
 ```

-For the MATLAB bindings, TODO
+For the (experimental) MATLAB bindings, see the MATLAB README for details.

 For compiling from source, see below.

 ## Tutorial: C++

 Sample code that writes some sample data to a River stream and then reads and then prints that data to stdout can be found in [river_example.cpp](https://github.com/pbotros/river/blob/master/src/tools/river_example.cpp).
 The Python tutorial can be followed to understand how River works.